 - Lavatools Javelin PRO Duo Digital Instant Read Thermometer

 FTC Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Allow for Carryover Cooking

 This might be the most important takeaway of all.
-Carryover cooking is the fact that almost all foods continue to “cook” after they have been removed from direct heat, so the internal temperature will continue to rise.
+Carryover cooking is the fact that almost all foods continue to “cook” after they’re removed from direct heat, so the internal temperature will continue to rise.
 This is extra significant and relevant with meat.

-So if you want your lamb to be rare/medium rare, which would be an internal temperature of 125°-130°F, you want to take the roast out of the oven when the internal temperature reaches 120°F. This is also true for other cuts of beef or lamb, such as steaks and rack of lamb.
-Then the temperature will continue to rise 5 to 10 degrees as it sits, depending on its size.
+So, if you want your lamb to be rare/medium-rare, which would be an internal temperature of 125 to 130 degrees, you want to take the roast out of the oven when the internal temperature reaches 120 degrees.
+This is also true for other cuts of beef or lamb, such as steak and rack of lamb.
+Then, the temperature will continue to rise 5 to 10 degrees as it sits, depending on its size.

 You want to let the meat sit after cooking for two reasons.
-One, because of carryover cooking, above.
-The second is because the fibers of the protein change while the meat is cooking, and need to relax post cooking in order to reabsorb the juices of the meat.
+One, because of the carryover cooking above.
+The second is because the fibers of the protein change while the meat is cooking and need to relax post-cooking in order to reabsorb the juices of the meat.

 If you’ve ever had the experience of cutting open a leg of lamb to see perfectly rosy meat and lovely juices, only to have the meat turn tough and gray a bit later, that’s because you cut into it too early.
 The juices ran out of the meat onto the cutting board, instead of being reincorporated into the meat.
 Patience is more than a virtue here, it’s a necessity.
 A leg of lamb should sit for 20 to 30 minutes before you cut into it.

 Here are some recipes for those showy cuts of meat!